How Often Should You Workout?

 First, some basic information:

 There are two different activities people do when they try to get in shape—cardio and resistance training.

 Cardio exercises -- are designed to increase the amount of oxygen your body is consuming and burn off fat.
 Your heart and lungs pump blood to the arteries to deliver oxygen to the working muscles.
 More oxygen gives your muscles a greater capacity to work.
 When you do these activities in your "aerobic zone," it means you're burning fat at an optimal level.

 Resistance training programs -- are meant to increase your muscle mass.
 When you workout, the muscles are torn down.
 As you rest, they rebuild themselves and come back stronger.

 The bottom line: Cardio activity is best at burning fat and resistance training is best at building muscle.
 They should be used together for best results.
 Now, this begs the question, how often should you work out?

 Researchers found that Americans weren't exercising nearly enough and the previous guidelines weren't sufficient.
 Nothing less than an hour a day is the current government suggestion.

-Those recommendations remain fairly consistent for young adults to people all the way up into their 70s and 80s.
+Those recommendations remain fairly consistent for young adults to people up into their 70s and 80s.

-But what if you've been working out for a couple years?
-Workout too often and your muscles don't have time to fully recover and grow.
-Don't workout often enough and it'll take you far longer than it should to get into the shape you want.
-It can take months -- even years -- of experimentation to figure a persons optimum workout frequency.
+But what if you've been working out for a couple of years?
+Workout too often, and your muscles don't have time to fully recover and grow.
+Don't workout often enough, and it'll take you far longer than it should to get into the shape you want.
+It can take months -- even years -- of experimentation to figure a person's optimum workout frequency.
 Not anymore.